Naina-345/Rapid-crisis-response/README.md

 ​AI/ML: Computer Vision for threat detection and Pattern Recognition for prank filtering.

 ​Data Visualization: Chart.js (for real-time analytics and reporting).
+**NOTE: this is only front end we have done the coding of backend integrating it with frontend is still left **